-Target antigen may be present in too low concentration to detect.
+Target antigen may be present at too low a concentration to detect.
 Try again with another section.

 Primary antibody may be inactivated or inappropriate for the antigen.
 Contact the manufacturer of your primary antibody.

 Poor binding of biotinylated secondary antibody.
 Be sure the source of the primary antibody is matched with the target of the biotinylated secondary antibody included in this kit.